Iamasamwich/fitness_track_server/README.md

 This app is designed to track fitness progression over time.
 It was designed with cycling in mind, but could be used for any activity that primarily tracks distance and time, such as running or swimming.

 The app is designed to be used on a mobile phone in profile view.
 Some styling has been done to make it work on a tablet, and on a desktop it will show a background saying that it should be viewed on mobile.

+For the best viewing experience, open the app on your phone and add it to your homescreen.
+This will allow the app to open giving a mobile app experience without the URL bar popping into view.

 Once a user has created an account and/or logged in they will be able to add metrics from their workouts, then view the aggregated data in graph form over time.